philemonnwanne/projects/exercises/exe-09/readme.md

 To solve this you have to first figure out the subnet mask from the given CIDR (/29)

 > Note:
-Th CIDR indicates the total number of active bits (1's) which also indicates the network portion of the IP address while the 0's indicate the host portion of the network.
+The CIDR indicates the total number of active bits (1's) which also indicates the network portion of the IP address while the 0's indicate the host portion of the network.

 Converting it to binary then gives: